Before building work starts

 It’s important to understand ‘contingency’ or ‘PC sums’ on the quote could be either provisional sums or prime cost sums.

-If you’re not confident asking difficult questions or negotiating the terms of your contract, ask someone you trust to help you.
+If you’re not confident asking difficult questions or negotiating the quote, ask someone you trust to help you.

 Restricted building work

-If you are using a designer, they must identify all the RBW on your job when they fill in their Certificate of Work (part of the documentation required for building consent).
+If you are using a designer, they must identify all the RBW on your job when they fill in their Certificate of Work (part of the documentation required for a building consent application).
 They’ll do this when they draw up your building plans.

 Restricted building work is everything that involves or affects the following: